 Companies that provide a range of wire mesh products can fulfill your project needs.

-Many industries utilize woven wire cloth that include automotive, aerospace, architectural, food handling, chemical, pharmaceutical, paper production, hygiene and sanitation, medical, radio and microwave screening, wastewater processing, and more.
+Many industries utilize woven wire mesh, including automotive, aerospace, architectural, food handling, chemical, pharmaceutical, paper production, hygiene and sanitation, medical, radio and microwave screening, wastewater processing, and more.

 Manufacturing companies can produce wires in different weaves, with weave styles that include: